Extending Design:

 Start Point:

-The piece will be a number of data visualisation chandeliers that use programmed NeoPixels to display the activities of people’s day-to-day lives from around the world.
+The piece will be a series of data-visualisation chandeliers that use programmed NeoPixels to display the activities of people’s day-to-day lives from around the world.
 A colour corresponding to the person’s recorded activities will then be displayed on their tube.

 Considerations:

-Off the top of my head theres a few things I want to note so I don’t forget them:
+Off the top of my head, there are a few things I want to note so I don’t forget them:

 • Light – How light is the space, with the chandeliers’ light visible during the day?
 How bright will the light it produces be?
 What colours will be used to indicate what actions?
 What connotations do those colours have to different cultures?
 Are the colours unified across each chandelier, or are they personalised for each country/region/continent represented?